 Although your spouse may be embarrassed that she can’t find a job, now is not the time to sulk quietly.
 Instead, both you and your spouse should let your friends and relatives know that your spouse is out of work and looking for a job.
 You never know who in your circle might know someone who can help connect your spouse with a new job.

 When one spouse loses a job, both spouses often feel depressed, anxious, and short-tempered.
-As the spouse who is still employed, you may feel extra pressure because both of you are relying completely on your income.
+As a spouse who is still employed, you may feel extra pressure because both of you are relying completely on your income.

 However, take the time to be supportive and encourage your spouse.
 You will get through this together, and your spouse will more than likely find another job.
 By encouraging one another, you can make a difficult situation less challenging.